Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 2. Incorrect Hook Angle: Clogs pinpoint making it difficult to get smooth stitches.

-3. Inconsistent Yarn Tension: Yields a crooked line of stitches and a unbalanced piece of fabric.
+3. Inconsistent Yarn Tension: Yields a crooked line of stitches and an unbalanced piece of fabric.

 Avoiding Mistakes